- Home

 Though February can be bitterly cold – too cold to sow most seeds directly into the ground – it’s still a good time to start preparing the soil for spring planting.

-Prepared soil can be covered with a cloche to help it stay as warm and dry as possible and prevent it from freezing.
+Prepared soil can be covered with a cloche to help it stay as warm and dry as possible to prevent it from freezing.

 2. Consider what you can sow and grow indoors or under cover

-While there are far fewer sowing and growing opportunities this month, there are still some vegetables you can grow under a cloche if you live in a milder area of the UK and have light, sandy soil.
+While there are far fewer sowing and growing opportunities in February than in other months of the year, there are still some vegetables you can grow under a cloche if you live in a milder area of the UK and have light, sandy soil.

-Fruit and vegetables you can sow outside under cover include: broad beans, cabbages, chicory, leeks, parsnips, peas, radishes, and spinach.
-You can also plant garlic, onions, rhubarb, shallots, raspberry and blackberry canes, and bare root fruit trees (like apples, pears, and plums).
+Fruit and vegetables to sow outside under cover include broad beans, cabbages, chicory, leeks, parsnips, peas, radishes, and spinach.
+You can also plant garlic, onions, rhubarb, shallots, raspberry and blackberry canes, and bare-root fruit trees (like apples, pears, and plums).

-However, if you live in a particularly cold area of the UK and/or have heavier soil in your garden, then it’s worth waiting until the weather warms up to start sowing and growing.
-Or, if you’re keen to get going, you could sow seeds inside and plant them outside later, to give your spring garden a head start.
+However, if you live in a particularly cold area of the UK and/or have heavier soil in your garden, it’s worth waiting until the weather warms up to start sowing and growing.
+Or, if you’re keen to get going, you could sow seeds inside and plant them outside later, giving your spring garden a head start.

 3. Plan what you’d like to sow and grow in spring

-If you’ve been sowing seeds inside over the winter, it’s worth considering which ones might be mature enough to be planted outside (such as strawberries, onions, and asparagus) once the weather is warm enough.
+If you’ve been sowing seeds inside over the winter, it’s worth considering which ones might be mature enough to plant outside once the weather is warm enough – such as strawberries, onions, and asparagus.

-And, if you’d like some guidance on what can be sown indoors or directly into the ground in March and April, our Rest Less planting calendar – what to sow and grow month by month has plenty of ideas.
+And, if you’d like some guidance on what you can sow indoors or directly into the ground in March and April, our Rest Less planting calendar has plenty of ideas.
 Some of our favourites are spring onions, sunflowers, and kale.

-Once you know what you plan to sow and grow come the spring, it’s worth getting ahead by putting in an order for the seeds online or visiting your local garden centre.
+Once you know what you want to sow and grow this spring, it’s worth getting ahead by ordering your seeds online or visiting your local garden centre.

 4. Cut back deciduous ornamental grasses

-Ornamental grasses add texture, beauty, colour, and interest to any outdoor space from spring all the way through to late winter.
+Ornamental grasses can add texture, beauty, colour, and interest to any outdoor space from spring through to late winter.
 They also provide shelter for wildlife, so it’s no wonder why they’re so popular among gardeners.

-Ornamental grasses are split into two types – deciduous and evergreen.
-Deciduous types, such as miscanthus, calamagrostis, molinia, and hakonechloa need cutting back once a year to encourage new growth and help them look their best.
+Ornamental grasses are split into two types: deciduous and evergreen.
+Deciduous types, such as miscanthus, calamagrostis, molinia, and hakonechloa, need cutting back yearly to encourage new growth and help them look their best.
 They tend to go brown or golden in autumn and winter.

 Meanwhile, evergreen types – such as acorus ogon, carex, and mondo grass – retain their colourful foliage year-round and just need an occasional tidy-up.

-Around February time, after prolonged exposure to wind, ice, and snow, most deciduous grasses start to look a bit worse for wear and shed their plumes, which can look a little messy.
-For this reason, a lot of people find it useful to cut grasses back before they start shedding too much.
+Around February, after prolonged exposure to wind, ice, and snow, most deciduous grasses start to get a bit worse for wear and shed their plumes, which can look a little messy.
+For this reason, many gardeners find it useful to cut grasses back before they start shedding too much.

-Cutting them back can also allow more air and light to get to the base of the plant, which makes it easier for new shoots to grow.
+Cutting them back can also allow more air and light to reach the base of the plant, which makes it easier for new shoots to grow.

-For tips on how to cut back ornamental grasses, check out this guide from RHS.
+For tips on how to cut back ornamental grasses, check out this guide from the RHS.

 5. Protect blossom on peaches, nectarines, and apricots